-This course is for mixed voices.
-Students will continue to create and perform music of different genres, cultures and languages.
-Music reading skills will continue to be developed; connections to music history will be strengthened.
-Students will fine tune their leadership skills and will develop skills to become musically independent and capable of success in a post high school choir.
+This course is for voices in the soprano and alto range.
+Students will continue to create and perform music from different genres, cultures, and languages.
+Music reading skills will continue to be developed and connections to music history will be strengthened.
+Through choir, students will gain skills in leadership, collaboration, creative thinking, and problem solving.
 This course may be taken more than once for credit.